 How to Use Bitter Oranges

 Because of their intensely sour flavor, bitter oranges are almost never eaten in their raw form, but rather, it's their juice, their peel, and their zest that is most commonly utilized.
-Their juice is used in sauces, marinades, and desserts, and is popular in Spanish, Moroccan, Iranian, Mexican, Cuban, and other Latin American cuisines, as well as some East Asian cuisines.
+Their juice is used in sauces, marinades, desserts, and liqueur, and is popular in Spanish, Moroccan, Iranian, Mexican, Cuban, and other Latin American cuisines, as well as some East Asian cuisines.
 Its zest is extremely aromatic and can be used in a variety of sweet and savory dishes, as well as for making bitters.
 Even the peel of a bitter orange can be simmered in a sugar syrup to make candied peel.